andremano/undrr/source/data_for_disaster_risk_managment.rst

 - **Temporal resolution** indicates how frequently data is updated or captured — a key factor in disaster risk management.
   *Example: A satellite with a 7-day revisit cycle is more likely to capture images close to the time of a flood or earthquake.*

+UNDRR's data quality guidelines on disaster risk data management
+****************************************************************

+In the particular case of Disaster Risk Management, the assessment of data quality is often done in the scope of Effective Early Warning Systems (EWS).
+These systems depend on sufficiently available and high-quality data to ensure accurate risk assessments and timely warnings.
+Cai and Zhu (2015) [#]_ identify five dimensions of data quality that align closely with the main criteria for data sufficiency in EWS, as detailed by United Nations Office for Disaster Risk Reduction (UNDRR)'s guide on disaster risk data management[#]_.

+1. **Availability**
+   Effective Early Warning Systems (EWS) depend on accessible, timely, and up-to-date data.
+   Real-time or near-real-time datasets are crucial to accommodate rapidly changing risks, ensuring actionable warnings without delays.

+2. **Reliability**
+   Data must be accurate, consistent, complete, and validated regularly.
+This ensures comprehensive coverage of hazards, exposure, and vulnerable groups while maintaining consistent collection methods over time.

+3. **Fitness**
+   Relevant and sufficient data tailored to specific hazards is key.
+Spatial and temporal resolution must match the disaster's nature, with redundancy ensuring alternative sources in case of primary data failure.

+4. **Security, Privacy, and Ethics**
+   Ethical data management must comply with privacy, transparency, and ownership laws.
+   Applying the "do no harm" principle safeguards vulnerable populations and ensures data serves its intended purpose responsibly.

 Data sovereignty and licensing
 ==============================